davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 ## Properties of a Consensus Algorithm

-Next let's think about what consensus algorithms need to do.
+Now let's think about our examples: what do they rely on the consensus algorithm to do?

-Unfortunately for me, the author, there isn't a well-accepted set of consensus properties I can just rattle off here.
-Whereas database people have ACID (*atomic, consistent, isolated, durable*), we don't have a catchy acronym or a widely accepted set of required properties.
+Unfortunately for us, there isn't a well-accepted set of consensus properties we can rattle off here.
+Whereas database people have ACID (*atomic, consistent, isolated, durable*), there's no catchy acronym for consensus algorithms.
 We're going to have to wing it!
-Of course, we should still come up with big fancy words to name our ideas; big words are useful tools for sounding super smart and intimidating people.
+Of course, we should still come up with big fancy words to name our ideas; big words are useful tools for sounding super smart and intimidating people into thinking we must be right.

 ### Coherence